 Irresponsible arms transfers

-An arms export moratorium on Saudi Arabia was prolonged in March to the end of the year.
-The moratorium did not cover any other countries involved in the Yemen conflict.
-The export of German parts and components for joint European arms projects destined to Saudi Arabia remained permitted.
+An arms export moratorium on Saudi Arabia, extended in December 2020, remained in place until the end of 2021.
+As in previous years, it only covered Saudi Arabia, not other countries involved in the conflict in Yemen.
+The export of German parts and components for joint European arms projects destined for Saudi Arabia remained permitted.